iMikie/Semantic-UI-Rails/README.md

 ###Let's create some UI!

+Let's add some semantic-ui to our Rails app!
+Take a look at our image above.
+Our little example website will have a nice background image, a menu to take us to 4 different pages and the first page will be our user signup example.
+Later, we'll also create a vertical menu to demonstrate mobile responsive design.

+-

+Eventually all 4 pages in this repo should get filled out with examples so don't be surprised if you fork this repo and find them there and the "example" filenames have been changed to something more descriptive.

+-

-Let's add some semantic-ui to our Rails app.
-Let's create 4 blank web template pages in a new folder, **`views/semantic*`:
+Let's create 4 blank web pages,  in a new folder, **`views/semantic**`:

 ```sh
 cd app/views